ronioncloud/ArkaneDev-WinPass11/README.md

 WinPass11.WinService is licensed by project-winpass11 under the Apache License. (see LICENSE).
 The usage of third-party packages and programs is determined by the terms of their individual licenses.

-## Old repo
+## Old Repository

-If you need the code for an older version, the code for that was accidentally overriten during a cleanup but was replaced [here](https://github.com/project-winpass11/guided-installer-precleanup)
+If you need the code for an older version, the code for that was accidentally overriten during deletion mishap.
+See previous code [here](https://github.com/project-winpass11/guided-installer-precleanup).